Accounting and Taxation

 Prerequisites: ACGB 7171 or GBA Waiver Audit Acct Sys1 with a score of 070.

-Familiarizes students with the audit procedures required under Generally Accepted Auditing Standards (GAAS).
-Among the topics covered are audit planning, evaluating internal control, auditing transaction cycles and audit reports.
-Directed toward students in the public accounting programs who plan to take the Uniform Certified Public Accountant examination.
+This course familiarizes students with the audit procedures required under Generally Accepted Auditing Standards (GAAS).
+Among the topics covered are audit planning, evaluating internal control, auditing transaction cycles, and audit reports.
+It is directed toward students in the public accounting programs who plan to take the Uniform Certified Public Accountant examination.

 Prerequisites: ACGB 7105 (may be taken concurrently) or GBA Waiver Financial Acct with a score of 070.